pankaj892/exercism-python-exercises/README.md

 ## Solutions for exercism python track.

-## Note - All solutions in this repo are to help those who are stuck and it is recommended to practice on your own before peeking at the solution.
+### Note - All solutions in this repo are to help those who are stuck I recommend to practice on your own before peeking at the solution.